Teaching Motivational Interviewing to First-Year Medical Students to Improve Counseling Skills in Health Behavior Change

 Digital Object Identifier (DOI)

 Poirier, Maria K.; Clark, Matthew M.; Cerhan, Jane H.; Pruthi, Sandhya; Geda, Yonas E.; and Dale, Lowell C., "Teaching Motivational Interviewing to First-Year Medical Students to Improve Counseling Skills in Health Behavior Change" (2004).
-Neurology Articles.
+Neurology.
 460.